jessicablank/spacebook-mars/README.md

     1. Upon log-in, the Martian will be greeted by Martian Name
     2. The Martian will see the current Martian weather card:
         * Season: Displays current Martian season using current data from the NASA InSight API
         * Earth Day: Displays the Earth Day corresponding to the oldest data from the NASA InSight API.
 Note that this date will be approximately 15 days behind the actual current Earth Day.
-For example, if the actual Earth Day for the User is August 23, 2020, the Profile Page for the Spacebook Martian will display August 8, 2020.
+For example, if the actual Earth Day for the User is August 23, 2020, the Profile Page for the SPACEBOOK Martian will display August 8, 2020.
 This is for several reasons:
             1. The actual data from the InSight API displays seven days worth of historical Mars data.
 For the purposes of this application, the developers imagined that data as a forecast.
 As a result, the current weather card always displays the oldest data from the seven days received from the Insight API.
             2. There are 668 sols on Mars while there are 365 days on Earth.
 This means the data from Mars does not exactly line up with an Earth Day timeline.
             3. The data from the InSight API displays seven sols with the most recent sol corresponding to about  days behind the current actual Earth Day.